 TSCM Inspection Process — Summary

-- Pre-inspection discussion and orientation.
+- Pre-inspection discussion, evaluation and planning.

-- Information security survey
+- Information security survey to identify other vulnerabilities.

-- On-site debriefing.
+- A post-inspection debriefing.

 The search process is constructed so that tests overlap each other in effectiveness, thus automatically creating a double-check analysis strategy.